chubbymaggie/DDFF2/README.md

 Now you can see what hasn't been modified across several Linux kernel versions (larger than 100KB).

+By default, only files/directories larger than 1MB are dumped.
+Modify LIMIT variable in ddff.py to change this.

 ## Internals, etc

 Files are not compared as a wholes, rather 5 4Kb consequtive spots are taken from it and then hashed using SHA256.